-But, armed with knowledge and a plan, you can protect yourself against internet trolls.
+But, armed with knowledge and a plan, you can protect yourself against Internet trolls.

-The term “doxxing" arose in the hacker community a couple decades ago.
+The term “doxxing" arose in the hacker community a couple of decades ago.
 “Dox” is an abbreviation of the word “documents.”
 “Doxxing” has evolved to refer to the hostile or vengeful public release of another’s private information without consent.
-Doxxers research, compile, and publish a subject’s real name, home address, account numbers, photographs, embarrassing information, and other private material to threaten or intimidate the subject on websites such as Pastebin.
+Doxxers research, compile, and publish a subject’s real name, home address, account numbers, photographs, embarrassing information, and other private material to threaten or intimidate the subject on websites, such as Pastebin.

 Many doxxers just release the information without making threats.
 They leave it to other harassers to spread the private information, use it to intimidate the subject, or both.
 Of course, even a “neutral” publication of one’s private information can imply a threat that the person possessing the private information might use it to harm the subject.
 Victims may also reasonably worry that the doxxer has access to all of the subject’s private information.

 The threat level from an incident of doxxing depends on the type of information released and how privately the subject had kept it.
 The release of certain information is more threatening than others.
 For example, posting your home address is potentially more threatening than publishing an embarrassing article you wrote in your school newspaper.

 While doxxers usually just want to embarrass or harass a subject, some are potentially scarier because they make threats of violence or other harm.
 Even a doxxing incident that is merely harassing is a concern, of course, but there are actions you can take if it happens.